 About the Knowledge Engineering Group

-The Knowledge Engineering Group (KEG) is an informal research group at the University of Economics, Prague.
-It is centered around the Department of Information and Knowledge Engineering (DIKE) and covers most of its research activities.
+The Knowledge Engineering Group (KEG) is an informal research meta-group at the University of Economics, Prague.
+It overarches the research activities of the Department of Information and Knowledge Engineering (DIKE), i.e. of its four recently formed workgroups having their own websites:

 Complete list of history is available as well.